OverGravy/Linked-list-implemented-in-RiscV-assembly/README.md

 ```
 ## Actual implemented feature

-- 'COMMAND INPUT' works parsing the string and understang if the command is properly formatted
+- `COMMAND INPUT` works parsing the string and understang if the command is properly formatted